erhanertem/Exercise_Project-PageComponents/README.md

+### 👋 **I am Erhan ERTEM**

+&emsp;

-# Udemy Build Responsive Real-World Websites with HTML and CSS by Jonas Schmedtmann
+## Udemy Build Responsive Real-World Websites with HTML and CSS by Jonas Schmedtmann

-## **Objective:** Create web page components such as an accordion, carousel, table, pagination, hero section, and a basic email app layout
+### **Objective:** Create web page components such as an accordion, carousel, table, pagination, hero section, and a basic email app layout

 - Implement GRID and FLEXBOX principles of CSS
-- Page components misc tips and tricks (lecture 6.88 - onward)
+- Page components, misc tips and tricks (lecture 6.88 - onward)

----

-### **Erhan ERTEM**

 ---